-After re-engineering of your application, it is important to verify the functionality of same.
+After re-engineering your application, it is important to verify the functionality of the same.
 A separate QA or test environment should be created on the cloud which will be the replica of the production environment.

-It’s important to configure backup and DR approaches while moving to the cloud to ensure data is continually protected and prepare us for worst possible events when they occur.
+It’s important to configure backup and DR approaches while moving to the cloud to ensure data is continually protected and prepare us for the worst possible events when they occur.

-RTO refers to the amount of time required to return your business to normal operating levels, and RPO refers to the amount of time it will take to recover all your data
+RTO refers to the amount of time required to return your business to normal operating levels, and RPO refers to the amount of time it will take to recover all your data.

 Depending upon your RTO and RPO objectives, there are different solutions that Cloud Vendor services can provide.
-For e.g. asynchronous backup of your data to S3 in AWS, snapshots, multi-site solutions etc.
+For e.g., asynchronous backup of your data to S3 in AWS, snapshots, multi-site solutions etc.